Like many modern programming languages,

 basic types and their

-literals, the \n
+literals, the \n in a double-quoted

 string literal will be escaped as a newline character.